scalar-labs/scalardb/docs/getting-started-with-scalardb.md

 </div>
 <div id="JDBC_databases" class="tabcontent" markdown="1">

 Confirm that you have a JDBC database installed.
-For a list of supported JDBC databases, see [Supported databases](#supported-databases).
+For a list of supported JDBC databases, see [Supported Databases](scalardb-supported-databases.md).

 ### Configure ScalarDB
 {:.no_toc}

 The following instructions assume that you have properly installed and configured the JDK and JDBC database in your local environment, and the JDBC database is running on your localhost.

 The **scalardb.properties** file in the `docs/getting-started` directory holds database configurations for ScalarDB.
 The following is a basic configuration for JDBC databases.

+{% capture notice--info %}
+**Note**

 Be sure to uncomment the `scalar.db.contact_points` variable and change the value of the JDBC database you are using, and change the values for `scalar.db.username` and `scalar.db.password` as described.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 ```properties
 # The JDBC database storage implementation is used for Consensus Commit.